good composition in art attracts the viewers

 Vary the sizes, shapes and colors thru-out the entire painting. artist Carol MayVariety Is the spice of life.

 Repetition is boring.
-So we don't repeat sizes and shapes thru-out the painting.
+So, we don't repeat sizes and shapes thru-out the painting.

-We want large, small and medium items throughout the painting, never all the same size.
+For example, we want large, small and medium items throughout the painting, never all the same size.

 The same goes for color.
 Don't have equal amounts of warm and cool colors.